Back to blog

 For career plateau prospects: Focus on the ceiling they have hit and the fact that franchise ownership has no promotion committee.

 “After 15 years of building value for [Company], you probably know the ceiling when you see it.
-Franchise owners do not have that problem — there is no board deciding whether you get promoted.
+Franchise owners do not have that problem, because there is no board deciding whether you get promoted.
 Growth is a function of execution, not politics.”

-• Never discuss investment amounts in cold outreach — the financial conversation happens after the prospect has expressed interest in exploring ownership
+• Never discuss the required investment in cold outreach.
+The financial conversation happens after the prospect has expressed interest in exploring ownership.

-• Never use urgency or scarcity tactics — “Only 3 territories left!” is the fastest way to destroy trust with a high-net-worth professional making a life decision
+• Never use urgency or scarcity tactics.
+“Only three territories left” is the fastest way to destroy trust with a professional making a life decision.

-• Never target by age directly — use career stage and tenure as proxies.
-Age-based targeting creates discrimination risk and is often inaccurate anyway
+• Never target by age directly.
+Use career stage and tenure as proxies, since age-based targeting creates discrimination risk and is often inaccurate anyway.

 Building sequences that match the franchise decision timeline

 The decision to explore franchise ownership is not fast.
-From initial curiosity to signed franchise agreement typically takes 3 to 6 months.
+From first research to opening a location generally takes several months, often 6 to 12 months, according to franchise industry guidance.
 Your outbound sequence is only responsible for the first part: moving someone from “not thinking about it” to “willing to have a conversation.”
-That transition typically takes 3 to 6 weeks.
+That transition typically takes three to six weeks.

 The 6-week franchise exploration sequence